wingsuitist/cline/README.md

-# Fork with the following features
+# Letsboot Labmachine specific Fork

 - Set model and token in user settings.json.
 - Overwrite any of the state and secret using settiongs.json.